kumarpriyanshu2k2/ROS_M1_MAC_Multipass/README.md

 ![Screenshot 2022-05-20 at 8 29 26 PM](https://user-images.githubusercontent.com/93030904/169558171-db383a93-a9f6-46e8-906b-26330291a1be.jpg)

-3. click on file>new connection if you don't get a prompt
+3. open parallels client and click on file>new connection if you don't get a prompt

 ![Screenshot 2022-05-20 at 8 27 32 PM](https://user-images.githubusercontent.com/93030904/169555853-c3f095e8-eb19-4bf4-ab2a-4c84a9dd6b65.jpg)